“Cuisine is the tactile connection we have to breathing history.

 Korean meals traditionally include small plates of sundry appetizers and side dishes all served at the same time.
 Known as banchan, these side dishes are typically comprised of pickled, spiced and hot and spicy vegetables.
 The specialty of any Korean family is kimchee, a fiery cabbage-based staple of Korea which is heavily seasoned with garlic and chile.
 Arirang’s rendition is pleasantly piquant and pungent, but not as powerful as some fermented kimchee.
 The best description I’ve read for banchan equates them to “Korean tapas.”

-Imagine an American dish in which you threw together left-over remnants of favorite foods such as burgers, pizza, tacos and egg rolls, heated the menage, tossed it in a bowl with a fried egg and served it with salsa.
+9 June 2012: Imagine an American dish in which you threw together left-over remnants of favorite foods such as burgers, pizza, tacos and egg rolls, heated the menage, tossed it in a bowl with a fried egg and served it with salsa.
 It doesn’t sound especially appealing.
 Unlike Americans, Koreans have mastered the art of “leftovers disguised as a gourmet dish” in a popular dish known as Bibimbap.
 It’s one of the most popular dishes in Korea and its popularity has been exported to Korean restaurants in America.
+Arirang offers two versions, my favorite being Dolsot Bibimbap.
+This version is served in a hot stone pot.

-Bibimbap starts with rice served in the hot stone bowl in which it is prepared, the rice at the bottom of the bowl crackling as it continues to cook.
+Dolsot Bibimbap starts with rice served in the hot stone bowl in which it is prepared, the rice at the bottom of the bowl crackling as it continues to cook and caramelize.
 Layered atop the rice are slender strips of perfectly seared sirloin and namul, the aforementioned pickled and spiced vegetables in all their flavorful and colorful glory.
 The dish is then crowned with a single fried egg.
-You will then stir in gochujang, a Korean chili pepper, to taste.
+You will then stir in gochujang, a Korean chili paste, to taste.
+On the Scoville scale the chili paste won’t register very high, but it’s got a wonderfully fruity flavor with just enough bite to complement the dish.
 This is a delicious dish with complementary and contrasting flavors coalescing wonderfully.

 The Arirang Oriental Market offers wonderful Korean comfort food at reasonable prices served by friendly attendants.
 A meal here may inspire you to stock up from the treasures in the grocery aisles so that you can try replicating your experience.